azure562/git_practice/content/blog/copy-tech-ux-writing.md

 ## Where the line blurs

 The high-tech industry is blooming, and the competition is fierce.
-Whether aiming to attract technology enthusiasts to ignite an early market, or to appeal to more pragmatic minds in the mass market, no enterprise can afford to overlook the importance of delivering the right message to the right audience in the right context.
+Whether aiming to attract technology enthusiasts to ignite an early market, or to appeal to more pragmatic minds in the mainstream market, no enterprise can afford to overlook the importance of delivering *the right message to the right audience in the right context*.

 But, just as the products/services are evolving, the audience is diverging.